List of books in The Railway Series: Tank Engine Thomas Again

 This book concerns the further adventures of Thomas on his branch line, with the bigger engines relegated to cameo appearances.
-Thomas leaves his guard (or railway conductor) behind by mistake; accidentally goes fishing because of a broken water column and some river water from a bucket; gets stuck in the snow and is freed by Terence; and has a race with Bertie.
+Thomas leaves his guard (or railway conductor) behind by mistake, accidentally goes fishing because of a broken water column and some water from a bucket, gets stuck in the snow and is freed by Terence and has a race with Bertie.